 Using Credit When I Had Cash

-My credit card debt isn’t the worst ($3200).
-It could have been even less, though.
+Earlier this year, I paid off my credit card debt.
+If I was smarter, I would not have had it this long.
 I could have paid for a couple trips from back in the day with my debit card.
 Also, I could have relaxed on a few of those Irish Car Bombs for me and my friends.

 Now that I’m in my 30’s I refuse to let those things happen again.
 Over the past couple years, I’ve gotten much better with my finances.
 I know this is a struggle for many people.
 There are a few places online that can help you get organized.
 Personal Capital is a website that has a free tool that shows you your net worth among other things.